André Girard (1901–1968)

-André Girard (25 May 1901, Chinon, Indre-et-Loire – 2 September 1968, United States of America) was a French painter, poster-maker and Resistance worker.
+André Girard (25 May 1901, Chinon, Indre-et-Loire – 2 September 1968, Nyack, New York) was a French painter, poster-maker and Resistance worker.
 During the Second World War he founded and headed the CARTE network, also taking "Carte" as his personal codename.

 Life

 Prewar

 He was the eldest child born to a pair of brewers, and attended the École des Beaux-Arts before his military service at Saint-Cyr.
 He developed friendships with both Georges Rouault and Pierre Bonnard.
 He became a painter, as well as a caricaturist and theatre set designer.
 He was one of the best known publicity poster designers in Paris during the 1930s.
 He set himself up in Venice in 1936–37 and in Manhattan in 1938.